-SAMPLE/PRELOAD is a 1149.1 mandatory instruction.
-The PRELOAD portion of this instruction is not implemented, so the TAP controller is not fully 1149.1-compliant.
+SAMPLE/PRELOAD is a 1149.1-mandatory instruction.
+The PRELOAD portion of this instruction is not implemented, so the TAP controller is not fully 1149.1 compliant.

-When the SAMPLE/PRELOAD instructions are loaded into the instruction register and the TAP controller is in the Capture-DR state, a snapshot of data on the inputs and output pins is captured in the boundary scan register.
+When the SAMPLE/PRELOAD instructions loaded into the instruction register and the TAP controller in the Capture-DR state, a snapshot of data on the I/O pins is captured in the boundary scan register.